The Team

 Chief Operating Officer

 From 2008-2010, Louise worked in community development for a social enterprise in Malawi.
-Louise has a BA in Geography and a MSc in International Poverty Reduction and Development Management from the University of Birmingham in the UK.
+Louise has a BA in Geography and a MSc in International Poverty Reduction and Development Management from the University of Birmingham.

 Charlie Alderwick